Sausage Gravy Biscuit Bubble Up Casserole

 1. Assemble the casserole as indicated below, however, layer the ingredients in a slow cooker.

 2. Because the steam releases as the casserole cooks, condensation will collect on the lid.
-Cover the top with a double layer paper towels before covering with the lid to prevent the casserole from becoming soggy.
+To prevent the casserole from becoming soggy, cover the top withย double-layer paper towels before covering with the lid.

 Sausage Gravy Biscuit Bubble Up Casserole

-1. Depending on the variety of sausage and cheese you use will affect how much salt and pepper you need.
-I find that some brands of sausage and cheddar cheese are saltier than others.
+1. Depending on the variety of sausage and cheese you use, it will affect how much salt and pepper you need.
+Some brands of sausage and cheddar cheese are saltier than others.
 I used a pinch of salt and about 1/8 teaspoon of pepper.

-2. As well, I recommend regular pork sausage not maple or sage sausage for this recipe.
+2. I also recommend regular pork sausage, not maple or sage sausage, for this recipe.

 3. You can also use turkey sausage.

-4. I used cheddar, but you can use your favorite cheese or whatever you have on hand.
+4. I used cheddar, but you can use your favorite cheese or whatever you have.

 5. Finally, only 2 cups of the gravy go into the casserole.
 Reserve the remaining to serve with the casserole.
 You can microwave it to reheat.